Haircut Styles & a Grooming Kit for Golden Retrievers

 DIY grooming also helps to forge a special bond between you and your dog.
 Of course it is also more economical in the long run.

-Before getting started, collect the tools that you will need.
+Before getting started with your grooming regime, collect the tools that you plan to use.

 There is no hard and fast rule for which tools you should have.
 However, the following list gives you an idea of the types of tools that groomers find most useful.